 HOURS ARE 9 TO 5 MONDAY – SATURDAY, 10-4 SUNDAY.

 We are open everyday.
 Monday through Saturday from 9 to 5 and Sunday from 10 to 4..

-We’ve had a beautiful spring and all the plants are looking really nice and inventory is full.
-All our plants are fully acclimated to our climate.
+We’ve had a very wet spring this year which the plants really have liked.
+The inventory is full and looking good.
+All of our plants are fully acclimated to our climate.
 We don’t protect them under shade cloth so they can go into your landscape and not miss a beat because they are used to the weather.
-If for some reason we don’t have what you are looking for, we can order it and usually have it here in a week or two.
+We do keep shade loving plants in the shade here at the nursery.
+If for some reason we don’t have what you are looking for, we can order it and usually have it here in a week.

 This time of year here at the nursery we start doing lots of cleaning and maintenance in our growing ground.
 We shift plants from smaller pots to larger pots to grow. we will be cleaning mats and we will have many one of a kind or overstock items going into the parking lot reduced price area over the next few weeks.
 Be sure to check it out when you come in.
 You may find a great price on a plant you could use.